doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

       - ``\Doctrine\ODM\MongoDB\Mapping\ClassMetadata::SCHEMA_VALIDATION_ACTION_ERROR``
       - ``\Doctrine\ODM\MongoDB\Mapping\ClassMetadata::SCHEMA_VALIDATION_ACTION_WARN``

-   Import the ``ClassMetadata`` namespace to use those constants in your annotation.
+   Import the ``ClassMetadata`` namespace to use those constants in your attribute.
 -
    ``level`` - Determines which operations MongoDB applies the validation rules.
 Please refer to the related